iconshocking/learning-web/learning_backend/django_practice/NOTES.md

     2. Run `runserver --no-static` to prevent Django serving its own statics automatically
   - Add `django-browser-reload` package to automatically make browser refresh when detecting a file change or server restart

-- Using `nginx` in front of Django:
+- Using `nginx` in front of Django w/ debug **enabled** (much harder to configure for debug disabled):
-  - If debug **enabled**:
   - Override `ManifestStaticFilesStorafe` to override `url` method to `return super().url(name, force=not name.startswith("debug_toolbar"))` to use hashed statics on debug.
 This avoids having to deal with sending environment-dependent `Cache-Control` headers in nginx.
   - Use Docker Compose `watch` for Django service to sync `collectstatic`-generated `staticfiles.json`
   - Create script to regenerate statics easily
-  - If debug **disabled**:
-    - Follow the debug enabled steps
-    - Disable template caching, by setting `OPTIONS.loaders` in `TEMPLATES` in settings to `["django.template.loaders.filesystem.Loader", "django.template.loaders.app_directories.Loader"]` to avoid cache loader automatically wrapping them.
-      - Recommended: don't leave this enabled when committing to keep preprod as similar to prod as possible

 ## Testing